wichtounet/wichtounet.github.io/posts/2017/10/deep-learning-library-10-fast-neural-network-library.rst

    :align: center
    :alt: DLL Logo

-I'm very proud to announce the release of the first version of Deep Learning Library (DLL) 1.0.
+I'm very happy to announce the release of the first version of Deep Learning Library (DLL) 1.0.
 DLL is a neural network library with a focus on speed and ease of use.